ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 verbose
-  Return System logs that describe task's execution.
   The generated system logs contains information about the steps performed by the task.

   | **required**: False
   | **type**: bool